 Students who have difficulties with technology access should consult the Rutgers Technology Resources for Students page.
-Included on that page is a list of providers that may be providing free or low cost internet access to students during the Covid-19 crisis.
-Students who indicate they have limited internet access or do not have access to a laptop should also be referred to the Dean of Students.
+Included on that page is a list of providers that may be offering free or low-cost internet access to students during the Covid-19 crisis.
+Students who indicate they have limited internet access or do not have access to a laptop or desktop should also be referred to the Dean of Students.

 Students purchasing equipment should be advised to shop for the best available price.
 Kite+key is the Rutgers Technology Store and a limited number of products are offered at an educational discount there.

 The University Software Portal at Rutgers offers various discounted and licensed software for faculty, staff, and students, including Microsoft Office.

 Also please see the resources linked under the previous question.

 You should be aware of some limitations on virtual computer lab use:

 - Be sure to see the information in this article about printing and saving files.